John Arthur Gibson

 John Arthur Gibson (1850–1912) was a chief of the Seneca nation of the North American Iroquois confederation.
-Part Onondagan and part Senecan, he resided within the reserve of the Six Nations of the Grand River in Ontario, Canada.
-Knowledgeable about Iroquois culture, he is best known for the versions he provided of the Iroquois oral constitution, the Great Law of Peace.
+Part Onondaga and part Seneca, he resided within the reserve of the Six Nations of the Grand River in Ontario, Canada.
+Knowledgeable about Iroquois (Haudosaunee) culture, he is best known for the versions he provided of the Iroquois oral constitution, the Great Law of Peace.
 He acted as an advisor to the Canadian Department of Indian Affairs in matters relating both to Iroquois and non-Iroquois indigenous people.
 He was a well-respected player of the traditional Iroquois sport of lacrosse until he was blinded during a game when he was 31.

 Family and reservation life

-John Arthur Gibson (March 1, 1850 – November 1, 1912) was also known as "Ganio'dai'io'," ("Promoter of the Code of Handsome Lake") and "Skanyadehehyoh" (or "Skanyadai'iyo"), was born to his father, also named John Gibson, who was an Onondaga chief the name given to the traditional Senecan office-chief of Handsome Lake.
+John Arthur Gibson (March 1, 1850 – November 1, 1912) was also known as "Ganio'dai'io'," ("Promoter of the Code of Handsome Lake") and "Skanyadehehyoh" (or "Skanyadai'iyo"), was born to his father, also named John Gibson, who was an Onondaga chief the name given to the traditional Seneca office-chief of Handsome Lake.
 His father, also named John Gibson, was an Onondaga chief or royaner, whose title was "Atotarho", (or "Thatótá•hoˀ") His mother was Hanna Gibson, of the Turtle clan of the Seneca nation.

-(Royaner is a word sometimes used for these chief-offices; another is sachem.
+(Royaner is a Mohawk word sometimes used for these chief-offices; another is sachem.
 According to Horatio Hale's 1883 discussion with Iroquois and historians, sachem is an Algonquin language word for the position and royaner is the traditional Iroquois word in Mohawk, and is used far more often sometimes.
 However the recent Encyclopedia of the Haudenosaunee uses both and sachem much more frequently.)

 Gibson had two brothers and two sisters.
 One of the brothers, George, was also named as one of the chief-office holders.
 The family lived on the Six Nations of the Grand River reserve in Ontario.